| | | | | |

 Mercedes W12 in iRacing

 However, if you’d like something more bespoke, and if you’ve got the time (and patience!) to build your own DIY cockpit, then the design and expansion possibilities are essentially endless.
-You can construct an aluminum profile frame, make the entire thing out of wood, or use a combination of materials to piece your rig together, and then you can choose the perfect F1 seat to slot into your design.
+You can construct an aluminium profile frame, make the entire thing out of wood, or use a combination of materials to piece your rig together, and then you can choose the perfect F1 seat to slot into your design.

 As for pricing, it’s not all that easy to say which solution offers the most value for money.
 Some all-in-ones at the lower end of the spectrum are very affordable, but they may lack the ability to handle the forces of some direct drive wheelbases or load cell pedals.
 On the flip side of that, high-quality all-in-ones can carry a hefty price tag, but you can guarantee the rock-solid mounting necessary for powerful hardware.
 With DIY solutions, it’s all down to which materials you select for your build.
-If you want to save money, sometimes DIY is the way to go so long as you’re careful about design choices and don’t worry too much about appearances.
-Conversely, if you decide to utilize the strongest materials and opt for lavish decorations, your DIY build could become the biggest money pit you can imagine!
+If you want to save money, sometimes DIY is the way to go, so long as you’re careful about design choices and don’t worry too much about appearances.
+Conversely, if you decide to utilise the strongest materials and opt for lavish decorations, your DIY build could become the biggest money pit you can imagine!

 All-in-one F1 sim racing cockpits